Alonso-del-Arte/testing-framework/README.md

 framework.

-For this project, we acknowledge the existence of frameworks like TestNG, and we may use ideas from those frameworks, but we won't be using them directly (except maybe as a formality in NetBeans to get the proper separation between Source Packages and Test Packages started).
+For this project, we acknowledge the existence of frameworks like TestNG, and we do use ideas from those frameworks, but we won't be using those frameworks directly (except maybe as a formality in NetBeans to get the proper separation between Source Packages and Test Packages started).

 For instructions on how to use this testing framework, see [How to Use This Framework](UserManual.md).
 For instructions on how to